 Button Spiders (Latrodectus)

-Heard of the term widow spiders?
-In many parts of the world, members of this genus are referred to as widow spiders, but in South Africa, we call them button spiders.
+Have you heard of the term widow spiders?
+In many parts of the world, members of this genus are called widow spiders, but in South Africa, we call them button spiders.
 There are seven species of button spiders in South Africa.

 Brown button spider